Usage

 It extracts the filename from the path

-It compares the filename against each configuration section: - If both prefix and suffix match, the file is processed according to that section - If a prefix or suffix is not specified in a section, that part of the check is always considered a match
+It compares the filename against each configuration section in order: - If both prefix and suffix match, the file is processed according to that section - If a prefix or suffix is not specified in a section, that part is always considered a match

 For the first matching section, the file is: - Printed directly to the specified printer if “print” is true - Opened with the default application if “show” is true - Both printed and shown if both are true